taolicd/taolicd.github.io/_posts/blog/2016-04-30-HadoopSpark.markdown

  * HDFS (Hadoop Distributed File System), which is the storage unit of the system.
 Each HDFS has one single namenode and a bunch of datanodes.
 The namenode stores the metadata of the system including the name and addresses of the datanodes.
 The datanodes are where the actual data is stored.
  * MapReduce, which is the processing unit of the system.
 MapReduce is a programming model for distributed parallel processing of data.

-Hadoop has been around since around 2010 and it has become the cornerstone in the big data arena.
+Hadoop has been around since 2010 and it has become the cornerstone in the big data arena.
 A slew of supporting tools have emerged to form the Hadoop ecosystem:

  * Pig Latin, the scripting language used on Hadoop
  * Hive, SQL query on Hadoop